 Yamaha makes solid guitars for low prices, and the GL1 Guitalele is a perfect example.
 Well reviewed and affordable, this was an easy pick for best budget travel guitar.

 Something to consider – this is technically NOT a guitar.
-As the name would suggest, this is a hybrid between a ukelele and an acoustic guitar.
+As the name would suggest, this is a hybrid between a ukulele and an acoustic guitar.
 To accomplish this fusion in the best way possible, Yamaha strings this guitar up to the 4th in the tuning of A/D/G/C/E/a.

 If this scares the crap out of you – don’t worry!
 It just means due to it’s smaller size, this guitar sounds best with a non-standard E/A/D/G/B/e tuning.
 Since this is a great budget travel guitar, this also makes for a great traveling gift!

 Bottom line – If an alternate tuning doesn’t scare you and you are on a budget – this is the best budget travel guitar.
-A cool guitar-ukelele-combo, the Yamaha Guitele is a solid choice for a traveler looking to save a bit of money on their instrument without compromising too much on quality.
+A cool guitar-ukulele-combo, the Yamaha Guitele is a solid choice for a traveler looking to save a bit of money on their instrument without compromising too much on quality.

 Best Budget Travel Guitar #2